protickr/git-notebook/readme.md

 Restore a file/directory from earlier version/commit/branch and directly stage to Index.
 > `$ git reset --mixed <commit_hash> -- <pathspec/file/directory/.>`
 > `$ git reset --mixed <branch_name> -- <pathspec/file/directory/.>`
-> this command is a bit more powerful, proceed with caution.
+> this command is powerful and working directory safe.

 Remove chunk of change from staging area
 > `$ git reset -p`

 [Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified)

+$~$

 #### Restore

+$~$

-Restore specified paths in the working tree with some contents from a restore source.
-If a
+1. Restore specified paths in the working tree with contents from a restore source.
-path is tracked but does not exist in the restore source, it will be removed to match the
+2. If a path is tracked but does not exist in the restore source, it will be removed to match the source.
-source.

-The command can also be used to restore the content in the index with --staged, or restore
-both the working tree and the index with --staged --worktree.
+3. The command can also be used to restore the content (tree) in the index with --staged, or restore both the working tree and the index with --worktree and --staged respectively.

-By default, the restore sources for working tree and the index are the index and HEAD
-respectively. --source could be used to specify a commit as the restore source.
+_By default, the restore sources for working tree and index are index and HEAD respectively, --source could be used to specify a commit as the restore source.

 Restore file in the worktree from the Index or discard unstaged local changes
 > `$ git restore file1 file2 *.extension .`
 > `$ git restore .`
 > is same as,
 > `$ git restore --worktree .`
 > if --staged flag is not passed then it defaults to --worktree and use the Index as source.
+(Needs testing)

 Restore file in the Index or unstage changes
 > `$ git restore --staged file1 file2 *.extension .`